BeauJoh/thesis/source/01-title-page.md

         \vspace*{2.5cm}

         \huge
+        Characterizing and Predicting Scientific Workloads for Heterogeneous Computing Systems
-        Characterizing and Predicting Scientific Workloads for Heterogeneous Supercomputers
+        %Characterizing and Predicting Scientific Workloads for Heterogeneous Supercomputers
         %Automatic program analysis and scheduling of scientific workloads for heterogeneous supercomputers

         \vspace{1.5cm}